 Is your past haunting you?
-These tips won’t erase anything, but they’ll help you stop loving someone and find the freedom to move on and be happy again.
+These tips on how to stop loving someone from your past will help you find the freedom to move on and be happy again.

 If you’re going through the hell of a breakup, read 75 Ways to Let Go of Someone You Love.
 It offers tips from psychologists, counselors, and life coaches – and it’s as close to therapy as you’ll get without actually talking to a counselor!